 Rooftop Winterland Rink at Pier 17

-This is not only one of the best ice skating rinks in Brooklyn, but in the city due to its location on a rooftop at Pier 17.
-Skate the skyline with panoramic views of the Manhattan city skyline, East River, Brooklyn Bridge, and other famous NYC city landmarks.
+This is not only one of the best ice skating rinks in the city, but in New York due to its location on a rooftop at Pier 17.
+Skate the skyline with panoramic views of the Brooklyn, East River, Brooklyn Bridge, and other famous NYC landmarks.

-The Winterland Ice Rink is 5,400 square-feet which is pretty impressive considering its location.
+The Winterland Ice Rink is 5,400 square feet which is impressive considering its location.
 In addition to the ice rink there is also a skate shop, concessions for food and drink, a hut that you can warm up in that’s fully heated to protect you from the cold on an extra blustery winter day.

-Besides ice skating at this Brooklyn ice rink you can also curling, broomball, and even fitness classes!
+Besides ice skating at this rink you can also partake in curling, broomball, and even fitness classes!
 There are also skate lessons available for those who want to improve their skating skills or are just beginners!

 Watch out as they often have weekly specials like happy hours, discounts, and themed nights each season!

-The entrance for The Rooftop at Pier 17 Winterland is on the Southside opposite Brooklyn Bridge of the Pier 17 building.
+The entrance for The Rooftop at Pier 17 Winterland is on the Southside opposite Brooklyn Bridge of the Pier 17 building in Seaport.
 There is an entrance for people who need special accessibility options using the elevators at the west entrance.

 Prices for Rooftop Winterland Rink at Pier 17

-*Be sure to book online in advance to secure a skating session as this is one of the most popular and high in demand ice skating rinks in Brooklyn.
+Just like so many of the other rinks in the city, the hours vary so make sure you check the website before you visit and be sure to book online in advance to secure a skating session as this is one of the most popular and high in demand ice skating rinks.

 *If you’re a local you might be able to get some extra special discounts for their neighborhood specials at this Brooklyn ice rink!
 If you live in the zip codes of 10002, 10004, 10005, 10006, 10007, 10038, or 10280 and can prove with an ID you get a 30% on all skating packages!